AntonioTorres23/OpenGL_Notes/Bloom.md

 **Gaussian Blur**

 In the post-processing note's blur we took the average of all the surrounding pixels of an image.
 While it does give us an easy blur, it doesn't give the best results.
-A Gaussian blur is based on the Gaussian curve which is commonly described as a *bell-shaped curve* giving high values close to its center that
+A Gaussian blur is based on the Gaussian curve which is commonly described as a *bell-shaped curve* giving high values close to its center that gradually wear off over distance.